50 Years in the Bleachers

 Hawkinson’s journey is a rekindling of the benefits of sport, the meaning of team, and the responsibility of those who shape children’s experiences.
 It’s an inspiring message for anyone who respects why kids play, and who strives to be thoughtful about where and when they do.

-Praise for 50 Years in the Bleachers
+Readers reflect on 50 Years in the Bleachers

 “I am not the only one wondering how